Quandela/Perceval/docs/source/reference/providers.rst

 >>> job = sampler.samples(100)
 >>> print(job)

 Congratulation you can now design and send jobs to Scaleway QaaS through your processor.
-You can continue with the documentation through :ref:`Work with algorithms`.
+You can continue with the documentation through :ref:`algorithm`.